freqtrade/freqtrade/docs/freqai.md

 #### Removing outliers with DBSCAN

-The user can configure FreqAI to use DBSCAN to cluster and remove outliers from the training data set or incoming outliers from predictions, by activating `use_DBSCAN_to_remove_outliers` in the config:
+The user can configure FreqAI to use DBSCAN to cluster and remove outliers from the training/test data set or incoming outliers from predictions, by activating `use_DBSCAN_to_remove_outliers` in the config:

 ```json
     "freqai": {